The best point to point travel service from Bangkok to Koh Tao is provided by the Lomprayah High Speed Ferry Company.

 Arrival in Koh Tao

 The Lomprayah service arrives at Mae Haad Pier near Sairee Beach.
 Most of the island’s accommodation is clustered around this area and you may be within walking distance from your hotel or resort.
-If not then are plenty of songthaews (converted pick up trucks) and motorbike taxis waiting every time a boat arrives on the island.
+If not then are plenty of songthaew (converted pick up trucks) and motorbike taxis waiting every time a boat arrives on the island.

-Koh Tao is small and, with the exception of a few more remote resorts in the North and Koh Nangyuan island, it is unlikely you will need to hire a taxi boat to get you where you are going.
+Koh Tao is small and, with the exception of a few more remote resorts in the North and Koh Nangyuan island, it is unlikely that you will need to hire a taxi boat to get you where you are going.